-Corinda State School offers a large range of distinctive curriculum offerings that enhance the eight Key Learning Areas.
+Corinda State School offers a large range of distinctive curriculum offerings designed to complement the eight Key Learning Areas of the Australian Curriculum.

-We cater for these Key Learning Areas in an engaging and integrated curriculum that connects to our students' lives and interests, and provides each student with the capacity to reach his or her potential.
-Corinda caters for all students, regardless of abilities, providing quality support for students with special needs and offering extension activities for those with gifts and talents in most areas of the curriculum.
+We cater for these Key Learning Areas in an engaging and integrated curriculum connecting to our students' lives and interests, and providing each student with the capacity to reach his or her potential.
+Corinda caters for all students, regardless of abilities, providing quality support for students with special needs and offering extension activities for those with gifts and talents.